SECDEF Visit to Kyiv, Ukraine

 |Downloads:

-This work, SECDEF Visit to Kyiv, Ukraine, by Chad McNeeley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, SECDEF Visit to Kyiv, Ukraine [Image 2 of 2], by Chad McNeeley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.